List of The New York Times controversies: MoveOn.org ad controversy

 On September 10, 2007, the Times ran a full-page advertisement for MoveOn.org questioning the integrity of General David Petraeus, the commander of U.S. forces in Iraq, entitled "General Petraeus or General Betray Us?"
-The Times charged MoveOn.org, a liberal activist group, $65,000 for the advertisement.
-After the New York Post ran a story suggesting that the Times had a political bias in advertising rates, a spokeswoman for the paper said that it did not "distinguish the advertising rates based on the political content of the ad" and that "The advertising folks did not see the content of the ad before the rate was quoted."
+The Times charged MoveOn.org, a liberal activist group, $65,000 for the advertisement, less than the approximately $181,000 basic rate for such an ad.
+After the New York Post ran a story suggesting that the Times had a political bias in advertising rates, a spokeswoman for the paper said that it did not "distinguish the advertising rates based on the political content of the ad" and that "the advertising folks did not see the content of the ad before the rate was quoted."
 The paper said that its advertising rates varied for many reasons, with ad buyers getting discounts for bulk buys or a "standby" rate, in which a buyer purchases an ad with no guarantee of a particular date or specific placement in the paper.
-MoveOn purchased a "standby" rate ad.
-A subsequent full-page ad bought by Republican presidential hopeful Rudy Giuliani to rebut MoveOn.org's original ad was purchased at the same standby rate.
-MoveOn later paid The Times the full rate once the newspaper said that "an advertising sales representative made a mistake" by having "failed to make it clear that for that rate the Times could not guarantee the Monday placement but left MoveOn.org with the understanding that the ad would run then."
+MoveOn purchased a "standby" rate ad."Marketers, Take Note: 61% Price Chop for Ad in Grey Lady if You Buy Standby", Advertising Age (September 14, 2007).
+A subsequent full-page ad bought by Republican presidential primary candidate Rudy Giuliani to rebut MoveOn's original ad was purchased at the same standby rate.
+MoveOn paid the Times the full rate after the newspaper said that "an advertising sales representative made a mistake" by "fail[ing] to make it clear that for that rate the Times could not guarantee the Monday placement but left MoveOn.org with the understanding that the ad would run then."

-The ad was also controversial given that the Times' internal advertising manual said that "We do not accept opinion advertisements that are attacks of a personal nature."
-The Times executive who approved the advertisement to run "said that, while it was 'rough,' he regarded it as a comment on a public official's management of his office and therefore acceptable speech for The Times to print."
+The ad was also controversial given that the Times' internal advertising manual said, "We do not accept opinion advertisements that are attacks of a personal nature."
+The Times executive who approved the advertisement for print conceded that its criticism of Petraeus was "rough", but viewed it as commenting on a public official's performance and thus acceptable.